cmusatyalab/gabriel-legacy/README.md

       these might get full and block the event loop.
 Changing file descriptors to non-blocking mode will not work because some individual input frames might be very large.
 Pipe size can be increased, but there is a limit to this.
-It's better to use `multiprocessing.queue()` that will automatically make a best effort attempt to hold the number of items we specify when we instantiate it.
-Unless there is some way to pass a `multiprocessing.queue()` to a subprocess created with
-      `asyncio.create_subprocess_exec` that isn't some horrible hack, you should not start the cognitive engine process with `asyncio.create_subprocess_exec`.
+It's better to use `multiprocessing.queue()`, which will make a best effort attempt to hold the number of items we specify when we instantiate it.
+Unless there is some way to pass a `multiprocessing.queue()` to a subprocess created with `asyncio.create_subprocess_exec` that isn't some horrible hack, you should not start the cognitive engine process with `asyncio.create_subprocess_exec`.
    4. Future versions of Python might offer a high level interface for interprocess communication that does not block the `asyncio` event loop.